 This is something that the modern vampyric community has forgotten in its unyielding pursuit of self-humiliation.
 The Gotham Halo, being a vampyric community native to New York, borrows its organizational structure from a computer game and integrates the worst company it can as if it were their aim to degrade the name of vampyrism as thoroughly as possible.

 The Gotham Halo was founded by legitimate Occultists, many if not most of whom venerate and commune with the Undead Gods.
 Vampyres who aren’t in one of the Occult lodges most popular in the vampyric community will often pretend to be.
 The first groups to self-identify as vampyres were Post-Satanic magickal lodges dedicated to the pursuit of magickal immortality.
 But the vampyric community has strayed from what makes it commendable.
 They’ve made their Occult movement synonymous with the fandom of a video game.
 They’ve lumped a magickal paradigm in with a pseudoscientific health problem.
-And, worst of all, they’ve completely forsaken the legitimacy of who they are by blending vampyres with the worst group they could: otherkin.
+Additionally, psychic vampyres have become somewhat lumped in with otherkin, which is a very different thing.

 Among the vampyric community are persons who identify as medical sanguine vampyres.
 Rather than viewing the consumption of blood as a good way to acquire exogenous human prana, “medsangs” believe they have an undiscovered clinical affliction which necessitates the consumption of human blood.